andrew-lilley/portfolio/src/posts/complete-react-developer-crxn-clothing/complete-react-developer-crxn-clothing.md

 ## My thoughts

-As this was more like pair programming, I felt more like I was at work than doing a training course.
+As this was more like pair programming, I have felt more like I was at work than doing a training course.
 As such, I started to notice things such as the Stripe integration being out of date, a lot of ecommerce functionality is actually missing (clothes and trainers without size and colour options).
 The UX probably requires some improvements too.

 I think that you have to accept the website for what it is, it is a demonstration website to illustrate that you have understood and employed the basic, and some advanced, concepts of React to create a functional website.